Heroes new logo

 • 29% of parents with children aged 0 to 4 years in the United States say their kids spend time on the screen to get information from the Internet.
 The case is similar to that of 78% of parents who have 5- to 11-year-old kids.

 • Over 1,000 parents with children aged 3 to 5 years, along with their teachers, support the idea that tablets promote learning.
-Children enjoy reading more if books are supplemented with touchscreen gadgets compared to doing it with just books.
+Children enjoy reading more if books are supplemented with touchscreen devices compared to doing it with just books.

 Photo credit: Canva